krisu5/aegis-icons-sandbox/CONTRIBUTING.md

 1. For photo / raster image editing (and not designed for vector creating).
 2. Too basic for proper vector creation.
-   - E.g. can't combining logos into one singular path, can't create SVGs without huge amount of bloat.
+   - E.g. can't combine logos into one singular path, can't create SVGs without huge amount of bloat.

 ### Finding source images